Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Salesforce Governor Limits Explained: The 2026 Cheat Sheet (with Examples)

-Why limits exist, the canonical sync + async limits table, the top 10 patterns to avoid hitting them, and how to monitor what your org is really burning.
+Why limits exist, the canonical sync and async limits table, the top 10 patterns to avoid hitting them, and how to monitor what your org is really burning.

-This guide is the cheat sheet I wish I'd had on day one: the canonical limits, why they exist, the limits you'll actually hit in production, the 10 patterns that keep you safe, and how to measure what you're using before users complain.
+If you have ever seen Too many SOQL 101: 101 or Apex CPU time limit exceeded, you have met governor limits the hard way.
+They are not bugs to work around.
+They are the platform telling you your code is not shaped for multitenancy.
+This guide is the cheat sheet I wish I had on day one.
+The canonical limits, why they exist, the limits you will actually hit in production, the 10 patterns that keep you safe, and how to measure what you are using before users complain.

 Why governor limits exist: multitenancy and shared resources